 - Logged In: You can track whether your site visitors are logged-in users or not.

 - User ID: You can get detailed insights on the behavior of individual logged-in users of a membership site by setting User ID as a custom dimension.

-To learn more about custom dimensions and the setup, read the beginners guide to custom dimensions in Google Analytics.
+To learn more about custom dimensions and how to set them up, read the beginners guide to custom dimensions in Google Analytics.

-Tracking conversions of your list building campaign is essential if you’re growing an email list on your website.
+Tracking conversions of your list-building campaign form (and all other forms on your site) is essential if you’re growing an email list on your website.